kwpid/lim-rblx/replit.md

 The scripts now include detailed error messages to help diagnose this issue.

 ## Recent Changes
+- **2025-10-31**: Added equipping and selling functionality
+  - **Equip System**: Players can equip items to their character using Roblox asset IDs
+    - Equip button in inventory detail panel (Frame.Frame.Equip)
+    - Server-side equipping so other players can see equipped items
+    - Uses InsertService to load and attach accessories/tools to character
+  - **Sell System**: Players can sell items for 80% of their value
+    - Sell button: Sells one copy of the selected item
+    - SellAll button: Sells all copies of the selected item at once
+    - Selling stock items decrements CurrentStock in ItemDatabase (makes them rollable again)
+    - Owner counts are decremented when players sell all their copies
+    - Cash is automatically added to player's wallet
+  - Created EquipSellHandler.lua server script with RemoteEvents:
+    - EquipItemEvent - Handles item equipping
+    - SellItemEvent - Handles selling single items
+    - SellAllItemEvent - Handles selling all copies
+  - Added ItemDatabase functions:
+    - DecrementStock() - Decreases CurrentStock when stock items are sold
+    - DecrementOwners() - Decreases owner count when players sell items
+  - Updated InventorySystem.lua to wire up Equip, Sell, and SellAll buttons
+    - Stores full item data (RobloxId, Amount, SerialNumber, etc.) when item is selected
+    - Buttons automatically refresh inventory after successful operations
 - **2025-10-31**: Updated IndexLocal.lua to work with ItemDatabase system
   - Now fetches all items from server via GetAllItemsFunction RemoteFunction
   - Displays items using Roblox thumbnails (RobloxId)